wotjd0860/VSCodeBlazor/README.md

 ** If you want to set email differently to each project, erase '--global' git config user.name "John Doe" git config user.email "johndoe@email.com"

+[2023-08-29]
+1. Created Blazor Server with VSCode.
+2. Commit and Push using VSCode.